-The RFCI welcomes Dylan Terry, he will be presenting “Growing a Food Forest”, join us this coming Wednesday, June 14, 2017 at Fairchild Tropical Botanic Garden.
+The RFCI welcomes John Goss, he will be presenting “Growing Heliconia and Ginger varieties, including edible Gingers!”, join us this coming Wednesday at 7:30 PM, July 12, 2017 at Fairchild Tropical Botanic Garden (FTBG).

 Rare Fruit Council International (RFCI) Upcoming Speakers 2017-2018

-July 12, 2017, John Goss: Heliconia and Ginger Plants ~ Turmeric and various ginger plants for sale
+July 12, 2017, John Goss: Growing Heliconia and Ginger varieties, including edible Gingers!

 August 9, 2017, Patrick Garvey (Florida Keys): Mini Documentary & Update on Grimal Grove